 Does an employer have to assess employees transferred under TUPE when they join its workforce for the purposes of pensions auto-enrolment?

 Where employees transfer to another employer under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (SI 2006/246), the transferee should treat them as new recruits for the purposes of auto-enrolment.
 Any opt-out notices that were previously provided to the transferor must be ignored.

-Where the transferee has reached its staging date or duties start date, it will have a duty to assess the employees on the date of transfer and (subject to a maximum postponement period of three months) auto-enrol any eligible jobholders and satisfy the information requirements in respect of non-eligible and entitled workers.
-Where the transferee has not yet reached its staging date, it will still need to consider whether or not it has any pensions duties in respect of the transferring employees.
-This is because the TUPE regulations require that the transferee immediately offer a "prescribed level of pension provision" after the transfer (see Employment law manual > TUPE > Transfer of undertakings > Effect of a relevant transfer on pension arrangements).
+The transferee will have a duty to assess the employees on the date of transfer and (subject to a maximum postponement period of three months) auto-enrol any eligible jobholders and satisfy the information requirements in respect of non-eligible and entitled workers.
+The transferee must also ensure that it meets its duties under the TUPE Regulations to offer the transferring employees a certain level of pension provision after the transfer (see Employment law manual > TUPE > Transfer of undertakings > Effect of a relevant transfer on pension arrangements).